ptrpiero/snake/README.md

 Control snake with arrow keys.
 Game ends when snake collides with itself.
 To run a new game, refresh the page.

-For any issue or question feel free to email me.
+For any issue or question related to the code feel free to get in touch with me.